EIDA/routing/doc/index.rst

 Service
 """""""

-This section contains four variables.
+This section contains six variables.
 The variable `info` specifies the string that the ``config`` method from the service should return.
 The variable `updateTime` determines at which moment of the day should be updated all the routing information.